 Fluoride treatment is usually recommended following your routine cleaning and checkup if we spot the signs that you could benefit from treatment.
 It is a simple process, painless and fast.
 The fluoride may be given as a solution that you gargle and spit, or we may apply the fluoride with a brush, cotton swab, or tray depending on the form being applied.
 Treatment takes only a few minutes.
 Following your fluoride application, you’ll be asked to not rinse, eat, or drink anything for at least 30 minutes, this is to allow time for the enamel to absorb the fluoride and help repair microscopic decay.

 In some cases, we may recommend fluoride supplements, particularly if you live in a more rural area and are not connected to a city water supply.
-The supplement will strengthen the tooth from within and help protect your teeth from decay.
+The supplement will strengthen the tooth from within and help protect your teeth from decay like a dental crown.

 Schedule An Appointment